kvpt/xamarin-docs.fr-fr/docs/ios/watchos/troubleshooting.md

 ## <a name="other-arguments"></a>Autres arguments

-Les arguments restants sont expliqués ci-dessous:
+Les arguments restants sont expliqués ci-dessous :

 ### <a name="--sdkroot"></a>--SDKRoot